 MARTYN F. CHILLMAID / SCIENCE PHOTO LIBRARY MARTYN F. CHILLMAID / SCIENCE PHOTO LIBRARY

 Autotomy and regeneration in lizards.
-At some time in its life this Wall Lizard (Podarcis muralis) was caught by its tail.
+At some time in its life the wall lizard (Podarcis muralis) on the left was caught by its tail.
 To escape, the lizard detached a part of the tail, an ability called autotomy, or self amputation.
-The tail started to wriggle violently and this, hopefully, distracted the predator.
-Over a period of several weeks the tail may be regenerated - not with a bony skeleton but a single piece of cartilage.
+The tail started to wriggle violently to, hopefully, distracte the predator.
+Over a period of several weeks the tail regenerated - not with a bony skeleton but a single piece of cartilage.
 The new scales usually look different in colour and shape too.
-The regenerated tail is often shorter.
-Some species can regenerated several times.
+The regenerated tail is often shorter and less tapering (compare with lizard at right).
+Some species can regenerate several times.

 Model release not required.
 Property release not required.